fbohz/coingecko/README.md

 #Returns object with ALL available coins with id, symbol, name
 Coingecko::Global.get_all_coins_list

 #Returns top 100 coins objects only with id, symbol, name, market_cap_rank, last_updated.
 Default currency is "usd" if no currency given.
+E.g.
 Coingecko::Coin.new_from_top_100

 #Returns a particular coin object with ALL avaiable data from Coingecko.
 It needs an id as an argument.
-Example:
+E.g.
 Coingecko::Coin.get_coin("bitcoin")